RedwoodSoftware/MFT_Server_Docker/README.md

 - Adds a default administrator if not present.
 - Configures command-line tools and the Management UI.
 - Generates a server key if not present.
-- Adds a domain for the MFT Server if not present.
 - Starts the main server process.

 ## Example Docker Compose File